hoangduytran/blender-manual/manual/render/cycles/gpu_rendering.rst

 Please refer to `AMD's website <https://www.amd.com/en/products/specifications>`__ for more information about AMD graphics cards and their architectures.

-On Windows, experimental hardware ray-tracing support is available with the most recent drivers.
+Experimental hardware ray-tracing support is available with the most recent drivers.
 This can be enabled in the preferences.
-However there are currently known issues regarding motion blur, hair rendering and degenerate triangle shapes.
+However there are currently known issues regarding motion blur, hair and point cloud rendering, and degenerate triangle shapes.

 GPU accelerated denoising is available on discrete Radeon RX 6000 and Radeon RX 7000 GPUs.